catid/snowshoe/README.md

 make release
 ~~~

 This produces `libsnowshoe.a` with optimizations.
+The GCC and Clang compilers
+are supported, and Clang produces better code of the two.

 #### Building: Windows